phonedotcom/events-integration-doc/README.md

 Find out more about [tags](./docs/tags.md).

-It may take up to 5 minutes for your new listener to start sending you events.
+Note: Due to caching it may take up to 5 minutes for your new listener to be activated.

 ## Technical support